DarssiniRamesh/RBUS/README.md

 between multiple processes running on a hardware device.
 It supports a data model, which is a hierarchical tree of named objects with properties, events, and methods.

 Repository root: This top-level RBUS directory is the project root.
 There is no nested RBUS/RBUS path.
+All examples assume running commands from this directory and use cmake -S . (source is the current directory).

 ## Quick Start: Configure, Build, Install, Test (from repository root)